CamillaSpi/ImageClassifier-A-web-portal-for-image-classification/README.md

 In subsequent accesses to the portal, after configuring it as described above, it is possible to open it and run the server by double-clicking on [`AvviaconChrome.bat`](TSW21_04/IC_dj/AvviaconChrome.bat) or [`AvviaconEdge.bat`](TSW21_04/IC_dj/AvviaconEdge.bat)

 DEMO
-[Here]() it is possible to see a demo video of the developed system and all the implemented features.
+[Here](https://www.youtube.com/playlist?list=PLVKg_HkLrI9FmBmnSPAewnJKdnxcu7r2n) it is possible to see a demo of the developed system and all the implemented features.

 Feedback
 For any feedback, questions or inquiries, please contact the project maintainers listed in the Contributors section.